genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/05_training-content-day5.md

 - `runtime` contains important files used by the platform at run time.
 Do **not** change its content manually, but use commands like `ClearCodegenCache` (if you run into problems updating the data model) to manage some of its content.
 The `logs` folder contains all the logs, including logs from your modules (such as `alpha`) and from the platform itself.
 - `site-specific` is very useful when you want to override files from standard modules, such as `genesis` and `auth`.

-A more detailed explanation on the file structure can be found here. <!-- TODO: What is the proper link for this?-->

 ### Key server commands